UBC-STAT/stat-545-guidebook/syllabus.md

     - This is for grade management.
 You'll be interacting with it by submitting a link to your homework.
 6. <http://stat545.com>.
     - This holds course content, such as tutorials.
 Think of this as a textbook.
 We'll point you there when needed.
-    - Used to contain the information contained in `Classroom`.
+    - Previously contained the information contained in `Classroom`.
 That eventually became confusing.
 Some headers there are becoming deprecated.

 ## Teaching Team